omid/mutually_exclusive_features/README.md

-# Macros to check mutually exclusive of `features` in Rust
+# Macros to check mutually exclusive `features` in Rust
 ___

 It contains `none_or_one_of` and `exactly_one_of` macros.

-Both check mutually exclusive of features in Rust, but `none_or_one_of` allows for no features to be enabled, while `exactly_one_of` requires exactly one feature to be enabled.
+Both check mutually exclusive features in Rust, but `none_or_one_of` allows for no features to be enabled, while `exactly_one_of` requires exactly one feature to be enabled.